 •has or had a remedy by way of initiating proceedings in a court of law,

-unless the Ombudsman considers that it would be unreasonable to expect the aggrieved person to resort to that right or remedy, or that the matter merits investigation to avoid injustice (s 15(5), 15(6)).
+unless the ombudsman considers that it would be unreasonable to expect the aggrieved person to resort to that right or remedy, or that the matter merits investigation to avoid injustice (s 15(5), 15(6) OA Act (Vic)).

-The Victorian Ombudsman also does not investigate matters relating to the terms and conditions of employment of people employed by an authority unless she considers that the matter merits investigation to avoid some injustice (s 15(4)).
+The ombudsman also does not investigate matters relating to the terms and conditions of employment of people employed by an authority unless she considers that the matter merits investigation to avoid some injustice (s 15(4) OA Act (Vic)).

-The Victorian Ombudsman also can decide to not enquire into or investigate a complaint where:
+The ombudsman can decide to not enquire into or investigate a complaint where:

-•the complainant made the complaint more than 12 months after becoming aware of the administrative action and fails to give a satisfactory explanation for the delay in making the complaint (s 15A(2));
+•the complainant made the complaint more than 12 months after becoming aware of the administrative action and fails to give a satisfactory explanation for the delay in making the complaint (s 15A(2) OA Act (Vic));

 •the complaint is trivial, frivolous, vexatious, not made in good faith, or the subject matter of the complaint has already been investigated or otherwise dealt with by another agency (s 15A(1)); or